teleported/teleported.github.io_archive/teleported/content/posts/20-dl-with-pytorch.md

 I have been working on a video course with [Packt Publications](https://www.packtpub.com) titled [Deep Learning with PyTorch](https://www.packtpub.com/big-data-and-business-intelligence/deep-learning-pytorch-video)

 Glad to announce that it got released today!
-(1st May 2018).
+(30th April, 2018).

 <center>